-Following Roodman (2006), we can specify suitable instrumental variables from the lagged or differentiated dependent and independent variables and use the difference and system GMM methods to investigate the relationship between integrated series with dynamic panel data.
-Obviously, for a long-run relationship to exist, at least the first column must contain non-zero elements.
-Thus, this cointegrating relationship specified in Equation (4) represents the foundation of a complete dynamic panel model and the regression which allows us to compare the immediate and overall average elasticities of energy demand across countries.
+Following Roodman (2006), we can specify suitable instrumental variables from the lagged or differentiated dependent and independent variables and use the difference and system GMM (general method of moment) methods to investigate the relationship between integrated series with dynamic panel data.2 Obviously, for a long-run relationship to exist, at least the first column must contain non-zero elements.
+Thus, this co-integrating relationship specified in Equation (4) represents the foundation of a complete dynamic panel model and the regression which allows us to compare the immediate and overall average elasticities of energy demand across countries.